NabilMostafa/ImageKeypoints/keypoints_backend/README.md

 Follow these steps to install django project:

 - Create virtual environment for the project.
-- Install requirements.txt. <pip install -r requirements.txt>
+- Install requirements.txt. "pip install -r requirements.txt"
-- Load Dumpdata. <py manage.py loaddata dumpdata.json>
+- Load Dumpdata. "py manage.py loaddata dumpdata.json"

 In the project directory, you can run: